RokasDan/8-Bit-Tron/README.md

 ![](5.png)
 # 8-Bit-Tron
- 8-Bit-Tron is virtual Instrument sequencer.
+ 8-Bit-Tron is virtual Chromatic Instrument sequencer.
 The prototype was created with Pure Data visual Programming language.

 The sequencer has sixteen note patterns for four different sound generators.